Skip Global navigation and goto content

 Special Needs Registry

+Registrants will be required to update/review their registration each year by the anniversary of their registration to remain on the registry and to revalidate their eligibility and transportation needs.
 Once it has been determined that the special needs shelter will open, spaces may fill quickly.
 The special needs shelter does not accept reservations nor does the registry save shelter spaces for individuals.
 Each person will be assessed by a medical professional upon arrival, using the Escambia County Level of Care Criteria (28 KB; pdf), to determine if they have medical conditions that qualify them for special needs sheltering.
-In addition, each client should be accompanied by a caregiver and the caregiver must remain with the client the entire time at the special needs shelter.
-Caregivers can be relatives, household members, guardians, friends, neighbors, and volunteers.

 If you go to a public shelter, you will need to take the following items to support you and your family for four days: